 World Rugby confirmed the host cities in late January 2025, naming Sydney, Melbourne, Brisbane, Perth, Adelaide, Townsville, and Newcastle as the lucky destinations.
 Perth will host the tournament's opening game, while Sydney and Brisbane share the quarterfinals, before the event shifts entirely to the Harbour City for its semis, bronze medal match, and final.

-How many teams have qualified for Rugby World Cup 2027 so far?
+Who has qualified for Rugby World Cup 2027?

-Half of the 24 nations competing in Australia have already been confirmed, by virtue of their finishes at the 2023 tournament in France.
+Half of the 24 nations competing in Australia were confirmed by virtue of their finishes at the 2023 tournament in France.
 The teams that finished first, second or third in their pools at that event qualified automatically, they are; South Africa, New Zealand, England, Argentina, France, Wales, Fiji, Ireland, Australia, Scotland, Italy and Japan.

 How will the new 24-team Rugby World Cup work?